Hurontario LRT: Procurement

 On December 1, 2017, IO and Metrolinx announced that the route would employ 44 Citadis Spirit vehicles, from Alstom to be manufactured at a new assembly plant in Brampton.
 These vehicles are longer and have higher capacity than the Flexity Freedom vehicles purchased by Metrolinx for the Eglinton Crosstown LRT.
 Subsequently, Metrolinx decided to initially use only 28 vehicles on the line.

-On May 23, 2019, IO and Metrolinx announced that proposal have been submitted by only two of the three shortlisted teams of private companies, namely Mobilinx and Trillium Transit Partners.
+On May 23, 2019, IO and Metrolinx announced that proposals had been submitted by only two of the three shortlisted teams of private companies, namely Mobilinx and Trillium Transit Partners.
 Hurontario Light Rail Connection Partners did not submit a proposal.

 On October 21, 2019, IO and Metrolinx announced that Mobilinx had been awarded the contract to design, build, finance, operate, and maintain the Hurontario LRT for a period of 30 years.
 The total contract value was $4.6 billion with a completion date of the fourth quarter of 2024 was set in the announcement.
-John Laing, Astaldi, Transdev, Amico, and Hitachi are part of the consortium.
+John Laing Group, Astaldi, Transdev, Amico, and Hitachi are part of the consortium.

 Construction

 In spring 2020, construction started on the Operations, Maintenance and Storage Facility, just south of Highway 407.

-By January 2021, excavation work had started to build the LRT's below-ground Port Credit station in a trench adjacent to the Port Credit GO Station.
-A passage for the LRT is required under GO Transit's Lakeshore West line; Mobilinx will create the passage using the Verona System.
-Three temporary bridges will be constructed under GO line using piles and beams.
-A hollow, concrete "push box" structure will be constructed in the trench and pushed under the railway line using hydraulic jacks while excavation clears a path.
-This will be done without disrupting overhead railway traffic with most work occurring at night.
-The temporary bridges will be removed and the GO tracks will lie on top of the push box which will be a permanent part of the LRT infrastructure.
+By January 2021, excavation work had started to build the LRT's below-ground Port Credit station in a trench adjacent to the Port Credit GO Station, and Mobilinx constructed the passage for the LRT under the Lakeshore West line tracks using the Verona System.
+Three temporary bridges were constructed under the GO line using piles and beams.
+A hollow, concrete "push box" structure was constructed in the trench and was pushed under the railway line using hydraulic jacks while excavation cleared a path.
+This was done without disrupting overhead railway traffic with most work having been done at night.
+The temporary bridges were removed with the GO tracks lying on top of the push box that will be a permanent part of the LRT infrastructure.
+This work was completed by June 2023, with the push box ready to be converted into a 46 m tunnel under the GO railway tracks for the LRT line.

 In related work, a wider channel and flood walls are being added to Mary Fix Creek which runs on the north side of the Lakeshore West right-of-way before curving on the west side of the LRT right-of-way.
 The road bridge over the creek at Inglewood Drive will be replaced by a new bridge further south opposite Eaglewood Boulevard which will be extended west from Hurontario Street.
 At Eaglewood and Hurontario, there will be a new signalized intersection with the LRT crossing Eaglewood between the creek and the west side of Hurontario.